 Our Curriculum Framework outlines how the school provides teaching and learning opportunities that are essential for the learning and development of all children and young people at Rosehill so they are instrumental in developing their own personal development and transition pathways.

 For further information regarding Careers Education and Employability, please follow this link.

 For our Careers and Work of Work Policy, please follow this link.

 Safeguarding in the Curriculum

-We have developed an open and safe learning environment in which pupils express their views, seek help and help others, they make use of our Pupil Safeguarding Displays/Box to share concerns with staff.
+We have developed an open and safe learning environment in which pupils express their views, seek help and help others.
+They make use of our Pupil Safeguarding displays/boxes to share concerns with staff.
 The promotion of equality of opportunity and diversity, for pupils and staff, helps prevent any form of direct or indirect discriminatory behaviour.
 Our behaviour policy promotes making good choices and exhibiting good learning behaviours.
 Staff receive regular and ongoing training to underpin practice.

 For further information regarding Safeguarding in the Curriculum at Rosehill School, please follow this link.

-Spiritual, Moral, Social and Cultural Development & Fundamental British Values (FBV)
+Spiritual, Moral, Social and Cultural Development (SMSC) & Fundamental British Values (FBV)

-These play a significant part in our curriculum; our intention is to educate the school community in a holistic way, joining together spiritual, moral, social and cultural strands in our everyday practice.
-We provide opportunities to explore and develop an appreciation of the diversity and richness of all cultures and Fundamental British Values (FBV).
+These play a significant part in our curriculum; our intention is to educate the school community in a holistic way, joining together spiritual, moral, social and cultural strands and fundamental British values in our everyday practice.
+We provide opportunities to explore and develop an appreciation of the diversity and richness of all cultures and Fundamental British values.

-Our Safeguarding Policy entrusts a duty of core on all our staff to actively protect and promote the welfare of children at all times.
+Our Safeguarding Policy entrusts a duty of care on all our staff to actively protect and promote the welfare of children at all times.